devlogpile/logpile/README.md

 The installation for the server is available in the [server directory](/server).

-And the configuration of the appenders are in the [client directory](/client).
+And the configuration of the appenders are describe in the [client directory](/client).

 ##How to build the project
 =======